simonmicro/Pritunl-Fake-API/README.md

 ### Nett2Know ###
 * This way will also block any communication to the Pritunl servers - so no calling home :)
 * The `ultimate` mode is still a little bit buggy.
 This is caused by some hacky workarounds to get all features displayed (the server is already unlocked).
-Caused by this workaround some items are maybe shown instead o being hidden.
-If you find such thing - just inform me about it.
+Caused by this workaround some items are maybe shown instead of being hidden.
+If you find such thing - just ping me about it.

 Have fun with your new premium/enterprise/ultimate Pritunl instance!